Travel Tips

 Physically?
 I learn as I travel.
 I have learned so much about accessibility and I focus on what I can do versus what I can't do.

 Schedule?
-I am fortunate to have a career that allows for some decompression, Rejuvenation, and recharging time.
+I am fortunate to have a career that allows for some decompression, rejuvenation, and recharging time.
 I am a teacher which explains my schedule!
 My awesome husband also has a career, but banks his PTO time accordingly so we can have this time together.

 Budget?
 Anyone can travel, it's just a matter of what fits with your budget.
 You can find an adventure in a different country, in a different city or state, or just in your backyard for a staycation.
 Eric and I do not live in a lavish house and in fact have had our same house for 30 years now.
 We have also finished putting our kids through college and they are both financially independent with their own lives.
 Someone once told me, take care of the pennies and the dollars will take care of themselves.
 Life is about experiences and living out loud, make sure your dollars are going toward that instead of things.